 I foresee many who enjoy the smart home gym types of equipment will try to get both eventually.
 I see them as more complementary than competitive.

 In my opinion, the decision between the two relies heavily on your personal fitness goals.
 If you simply want to lose weight and increase your endurance, the Peloton will fit the ticket.
 If you want to increase your strength and stamina, the Tonal Smart Home Gym will be your safest bet.
 Both are expensive options meant for buyers who are serious about a commitment to regular exercise, so if you are considering either at all then the decision is made rather simple by this dichotomy.

 Is Tonal worth the money?

-Tonal is expensive, there's little getting around it.
-However, there isn't a more complete strength training machine in the world than Tonal.
-When comparing the cost of Tonal, I think a better comparison than squat rack, plates, barbell, bench, etc or commercial gym memberships, is a personal trainer.
+Tonal is expensive, there’s little getting around it.
+However, there isn’t a more complete strength training machine in the world than Tonal.
+When comparing the cost of Tonal, I think a better comparison than the squat rack, plates, barbell, bench, etc or commercial gym memberships, is a personal trainer.
 Tonal is for all intents and purposes an artificially intelligent personal trainer.
 You pay for the equipment and then you pay a monthly subscription for the training.
-Is it for everyone, no. But those that use it and have bought, myself included, love it.
+Is it for everyone, no?
+But those that use it and have bought, myself included, love it.